Collin County Juvenile Sex Crime Defense Lawyers

 Our children are the most important people in our lives, and when they get into trouble, we want to protect them.
 It’s terrifying for a parent to learn that their child has been charged with a major crime, even worse if that crime is of a sexual nature.

 The State of Texas takes these charges very seriously, and if your child is found guilty, it can have an extremely detrimental effect on their future.
 One of the most devastating outcomes of conviction for a sex crime is being required to register as a sex offender.
 This could follow your child for the rest of their life.

-Children often do things that are unwise and sometimes dangerous or even harmful, without any regard for potential consequences.
-If your child is facing a sex crime charge, the juvenile defense lawyers at Rosenthal Kalabus & Therrian are here to help.
-Our firm deals with cases like this every day, and we can help guide you through this difficult time.
-Call us at (972) 369-0577 today to discuss your case completely free of charge.
+Children often do unwise things, sometimes dangerous or even harmful, without regard for potential consequences.
+If your child faces a sex crime charge, the juvenile defense lawyers at Rosenthal Kalabus & Therrian are here to help.
+Our firm deals with cases like this daily, and we can help guide you through this difficult time.
+Call us at (972) 369-0577 today to discuss your case free of charge.

 Why You Need A Lawyer

-A sex crime charge is incredibly serious for anyone, but it presents special complications for a young person.
+A sex crime charge is incredibly serious for anyone but presents special complications for a young person.
 The severity of these charges means you need legal representation experienced in Texas sexual defense law.
 Your child has rights, just as anyone else accused of a crime.
 You need an attorney to make sure those rights are upheld in court.
-A skilled juvenile defense lawyer can review all the facts of the case and put together a solid argument for leniency or dismissal.
+A skilled juvenile defense lawyer can review the case’s facts and put together a solid argument for leniency or dismissal.